ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/dge-using-a-genome.md

 # 3. Differential Gene Expression analysis #

-Again, there are few options here.
-You can use `DESeq2`,`edgeR`, or `QuasiSeq` (and many more!).
-Here we will describe how to do this with reference using DESeq2.
+There are many programs that you can use to perform differential expression Some of the popular ones for RNA-seq are [`DESeq2`](https://bioconductor.org/packages/release/bioc/html/DESeq2.html),[`edgeR`](http://bioconductor.org/packages/release/bioc/html/edgeR.html), or [`QuasiSeq`](https://cran.r-project.org/web/packages/QuasiSeq/index.html).
+Here we will demonstrate differential expression using DESeq2.

 ### Differential Expression with DESeq2 ###